kkevinm/iTunes-Discord-RP/README.md

    * *A*: Right-click on the app/jar file and hit **Open**.
 Then hit **Open** in the dialog that appears.
 After doing it this way, the app should open fine just by double clicking on it.
 3) * *Q*: Can I hide the app's window?
    * *A*: Yes, if your system supports it, the app will show a button on the menu bar / system tray.
 Clicking on it will hide (or show, if clicking it again) the main window.
+4) * *Q*: I get "JRELoadError" when trying to open the .app!
+   * *A*: You need to install the latest version of the JRE.
+More details [here](https://github.com/kevinmussi/iTunes-Discord-RP/issues/9#issuecomment-655647641).

 ## Screenshots
 ### Status preview